-In fact, more women wreck their marriages by putting their children ahead of their husband than any other way.
-It’s understandable, because child-rearing’s very demanding.
+In fact, more women wreck their marriages by putting their children ahead of their husbands than any other way.
+It’s understandable because child-rearing is very demanding.
 And nowadays we somehow feel guilty if we’re not heavily involved with our children.

 But actually, modern men and women are more involved with their children than ever before.
 And nowadays working mothers often spend more time with their children than stay-at-home mothers did a generation ago.